-A ground instability and slope failures were developed in 1997 and the major slope failure was reported in December 2023 with the heavy rainfall.
-The area has a high potential for cutting failure and slope failures along the road.
+Tensional cracks have emerged on the road and also tensional cracks were developed on the upslope land area.
+The area has a high potential for slope failures.
 Refer Fig 3: cross sections, land use and risk elements of the location.